JoseBlanca/vim-for-python/README.rst

 ========

 1. It uses 4 spaces instead of tabs
 #.
-It shows an status line with the type of file, row, column and time
-#.
 It shows the line numbers in a column
 #.
 It shows the matches when performing a search and when the search is done
 #.
 It indents the python code